 - 5.5.1 Our overall assessment of sewerage infrastructure serviceability is stable. - 5.5.2 The serviceability indicators used for sewerage non-infrastructure are based on the analysis of regulatory samples taken to monitor compliance with numeric consent standards. - 5.5.3 Two indicators are based on standard of compliance using the percentage of works failing to meet their consent standard and the percentage population equivalent of works failing to meet their consent standard.
-With significant investment in wastewater treatment to meet new consents over the last decade, there has been significant improvement in these indicators, and further improvement might be expected as this quality investment continues. - 5.5.4 Two sub-threshold indicators have also been included based on the number of individual samples which fail to meet the numeric consent value.
-These have remained stable over the last eight years suggesting the serviceability is stable.
+With significant investment in wastewater treatment to meet new consents over the last decade, there has been significant improvement in these indicators, and further improvement might be expected as this quality investment continues.
+Two sub-threshold indicators have also been included based on the number of individual samples which fail to meet the numeric consent value.
+These have remained stable over the last eight years suggesting that serviceability is stable.
 This assessment may be superficial as the introduction of more onerous standards over this period requires a much higher performance to deliver the same score.
-As the drive for tighter discharge standards comes to an end, these indicators will provide a better measure of serviceability trends.
+As the move for tighter discharge standards in response the European directives reaches a conclusion, these indicators will provide a better measure of serviceability trends.